LoganFairbairn/MatLayer/README.md

 Workflow Help:
 - When using this add-on, you are intended to use ONLY the add-on ui, and NOT manually edit the material nodes.
-- This add-on currently supports 1 material per object, it will support editing multiple materials on the same object in the future.
+- This add-on currently supports 1 material per object, using multiple material slots on an object will likely result in errors.
+It will very likely support multiple material slots on one object in the future.
+- Generally it's best to isolate your object you wish to apply materials to in it's own blend file, this can also help with file management in many cases.
 - You can have as many material layers as you'd like, however it's better to minimize the amount of layers you use for optimization purposes.
 Most object's materials can be created with 3 - 15 material layers.
 - It's better for performance to use color, uniform values, or image textures when possible instead of procedural textures like noise, voronoi and musgrave.
 - Almost all user interface elements have a detailed tooltip when you hover your mouse over them.